 The map shows the use of club facilities via a simple players per playing surface (e.g. court/field/diamond) analysis.
 The analysis has been performed for each venue and local government area (LGA) so you can observe venue utilisation at different spatial scales.

 The calculations for the venue and LGA analysis are outlined on each sport map information panel but generally follow the formulas below:

 - For each venue the club membership(s) were added together and divided by the total number of playing surfaces at the venue.

 - For each LGA the club memberships were added together and divided by the total number of playing surfaces within the LGA.

-The map shows the distribution of SRS infrastructure funding from all rounds of the Get Playing and Get Playing Plus Programs for each sport.
+The map shows the distribution of SR infrastructure funding from all rounds of the Get Playing and Get Playing Plus Programs for each sport.

-The map shows the projected change in population for Queensland between 2016 and 2026 by LGA and statistical area level 2 (SA2).
+The map shows the projected change in population for Queensland between 2016 and 2036 by LGA.

 View more information on Queensland population projections data.